azimuth-cloud/azimuth-config/docs/site-example/quickstart.md

 pull request will trigger an automatic deployment of the updated configuration to the Azimuth staging environment.
-Once a change has been deployed and tested in staging, the equivalent CI job for deploying the change to the production Azimuth environment should be triggered manually by an operator via the
+Once a change has been deployed and tested in staging, the equivalent CI job for deploying the change to the production Azimuth environment should be triggered manually by an operator via the **_GitLab-or-GitHub_** UI.
-<GitLab-or-GitHub> UI.

 ## Useful links

 The **_example-cloud_** Azimuth includes a useful set of monitoring dashboards and tools for operators.
-A general overview of the available tools can be found [here](https://azimuth-config.readthedocs.io/en/stable/configuration/14-monitoring/) and the _example-cloud_ instances
+A general overview of the available tools can be found [here](https://azimuth-config.readthedocs.io/en/stable/configuration/14-monitoring/) and the _example-cloud_ instances can be accessed using the following links:

 - _Insert list of links to Grafana, Alert Manager etc._

-For an introduction to the available configuration options for an Azimuth deployment, see [here](https://azimuth-config.readthedocs.io/en/stable/configuration/).
+For an introduction to the available configuration options within an Azimuth deployment, see [here](https://azimuth-config.readthedocs.io/en/stable/configuration/).

 ## Custom **_example-cloud_** Azimuth Apps